 Gain a better understanding of the culture of South Asia by studying one of its languages such as Hindi, Urdu or Sanskrit.

 The Program in South Asian Studies offers a six-term sequence of language instruction in Hindi and Urdu and Sanskrit and that the completion of the fourth semester or its equivalent through demonstrated proficiency satisfies Princeton’s language requirement.
-The fifth and sixth semester courses in Hindi and Urdu literature can also be used toward the South Asian Studies certificate course requirement, as well as the University’s LA distribution requiremnet.
+The fifth and sixth semester courses in Hindi and Urdu literature can also be used toward the South Asian Studies minor or certificate course requirement, as well as the University’s LA distribution requirement.
 Completion of four terms of language satisfies Princeton’s language requirement.
 The language courses emphasize speaking, reading and writing, as well as the cultural context of South Asia.
 Students are encouraged to take advantage of intensive summer language programs and opportunities to study or travel in South Asia, including a semester or a year abroad.

 Hindi and Urdu